-Looking for recycled swimwear made from plastic bottles?
-I’ve got nine ethical brands right this way for you that are making waves by tackling plastic pollution, as well as High St alternatives.
+Looking for recycled swimwear made from plastic bottles or discarded fishing nets?
+I’ve got seven brands right this way for you – for men, women and children – that are making waves by tackling plastic pollution one swimming costume at a time.

 Since then, swimwear hasn’t changed much.
-As such, only until the last couple of years really, the ethical swimwear market was a poor show, related only to swimsuits made in the UK.
+Only until the last few years, the ethical swimwear market was a poor show, related only to swimsuits made in the UK.
 Although it’s not currently possible to avoid plastic in swimwear, there are now more sustainable options.
-The main one being swimwear made from recycled plastic.
+The main one is swimwear made from recycled plastic.

 I think in time, a natural plastic-free alternative will be developed with those key qualities that we need.
-However, for now, if you’re looking for sustainable swimwear, then recycled is your key criteria.
+However, for now, if you’re looking for sustainable swimwear, then recycled is your key criterion.

 The Best Recycled Swimwear Brands

 The good news is that there are now lots of sustainable swimwear brands out there, catering to men, women and children.
-Here are my top tips of the swimwear brands tackling ocean plastic, and making recycled look cool.
+Here are my top tips for the swimwear brands tackling ocean plastic, and making recycled look cool:

 This price guide is: £ = Under £50 | ££ = £50 – 100 | £££ = £100+

-Davy J’s swimwear is made from ECONYL® – a regenerated nylon.
-This is a high-performance fabric that’s created using ocean waste, such as discarded fishing nets, and post-industrial plastic, and even old carpets.
+Davy J’s swimwear is made from ECONYL® – a regenerated form of nylon.
+This is a high-performance fabric that’s created using ocean waste, such as discarded fishing nets, post-industrial plastic, and even old carpets.

 As well as being made from recycled plastic, Davy J’s swimwear is also designed to last longer.
 A double-lined, high elastane composition provides extra strength, durability, and shape.